 Scientists

-John E. Franz American chemist dead at age 96
+John E. Franz dead at age 96, Inventor of Roundup

 John E.

-Franz, an American chemist known for discovering the herbicide glyphosate, died on April 27, 2026, at age 96.
-Born in Springfield, Illinois, on December 21, 1929, Franz spent his career at Monsanto in St.
+Franz, an American chemist known for discovering glyphosate, died on April 27, 2026.
+Born on December 21, 1929, in Springfield, he worked at Monsanto Company, where he discovered the herbicide in 1970.

 Tags